mypebble/rest-framework-latex/README.md

 ## How it works

-The renderer works by creating a new tempoary directory, and then copying over the `LATEX_RESOURCES` directory into the new tempoary directory.
+The renderer works by creating a new temporary directory, and then copying over the `LATEX_RESOURCES` directory into the new temporary directory.

-Next it renders the TeX file into the tempoary directory.
+Next it renders the TeX file into the temporary directory.

 Then it runs lualatex over the TeX file, and this will produce the PDF file we read into memory.

-Then we delete the tempoary directory and return the PDF to the client.
+Then we delete the temporary directory and return the PDF to the client.